AyomideOkoya/ayomide-s-portfolio/README.md

+# Data Analyst Portfolio

-# Hi!
+## Hi!
 I am Ayomide
-**Data Analyst**

-A passionate data analyst skilled in SQL, Excel, Power BI, and Tableau.
-I transform complex datasets into meaningful insights.
-With hands-on experience in data-driven projects and a keen eye for detail, I craft compelling visualizations and solutions that drive decision-making.
+## About
+I'm a skilled data analyst passionate about transforming complex datasets into actionable insights.
+I am Proficient in SQL, Excel, Power BI, and Tableau, and I love diving deep into data to uncover hidden patterns and trends.

-As I build my professional portfolio, I am eager to collaborate with forward-thinking teams to tackle challenges, unlock opportunities, and create data-driven success stories
+With a keen eye for detail and a focus on results, I've honed my skills in data-driven projects, delivering compelling visualizations and solutions that empower decision-making.
+I'm excited to collaborate with innovative teams to tackle challenges, identify opportunities, and drive business

 ### Education
 - Federal Polytechnic Ilaro    HND Banking and Finance